dynsdjs/dynsdjs/README.md

-# zeroads
+# dynsdjs
-DNS Server + REST API all bundled in a single Node.js application
+Dead-simple DNS Server Daemon written in NodeJS

 # Features
 - A fully functional IPv4/IPv6 DNS Server ( test it yourself with `dig -4` and `dig -6` )